CosmWasm/docs-old/docs/name-service/contract.md

 1. Get the config_state, our parameters
 2. Make sure enough tokens are being used with the messages

-   - We created a helper function for this: `assert_sent_sufficient_coin`
+   - There is a helper function for this: `assert_sent_sufficient_coin`

-3. Make our key, the name, into bytes
+3. Make the key and name into bytes
 4. Get the new_owner as a canonical_address, this is defined by Cosmwasm
    - `deps.api.canonical_address(&to)?;`
 5. Next using the resolver we update the key's NameRecord